 Until 31 December you can use your original biometric residence card to prove you're a family member of an EEA citizen.
 After 1 January 2021 you might need to get a visa to enter your family member’s country.

 A biometric residence card is a pink and blue credit card-sized document.
 It’ll have the title ‘residence card’, ‘permanent residence card’ or ‘derivative residence card’.

 You can continue to use your permit to enter the UK.

-You might want to swap your permit for an EU Settlement Scheme biometric residence card on GOV.UK if you get settled status and either:
+You might want to swap your permit for an EU Settlement Scheme biometric residence card on GOV.UK if you get pre-settled status or settled status, and either:

 your original permit doesn’t show you have ‘indefinite leave to remain’ or ‘settlement’